Sunshine Coast Council Rules for Shed Building

 According to the Sunshine Coast Council’s website regarding sheds, if your shed meets the following conditions, then it does not require prior council approval.
 The following sheds don’t require prior approval:

-- no more than 10m² in area after building work is completed (e.g. 3.1m x 3.2m)
+- sheds no larger than 10m² in the area after building work is completed (e.g. 3.1m x 3.2m)

 - no more than 2.4m high

 - a mean height of no more than 2.1m